Hal Goodtree is a publisher, filmmaker and photographer.

 Hal’s work in film and television has been honored with awards including a commercial Emmy for Sportschannel and the NY Mets, a Lion at the Cannes Ad Festival for an anti-smoking PSA and Best Short Documentary at the 2015 Longleaf Film Festival.
 His professional papers (1984-2004) are part of the John W. Hartman Collection at Duke University’s Rubenstein Library. https://library.duke.edu/rubenstein/findingaids/goodtreehal/

-As a photographer, Goodtree brings a documentary style to everything shoots – food, people, cities and communities.
-He teaches Night Photography and Smartphone Filmmaking at Center for Documentary Studies.
+As a photographer, Hal brings a documentary style to food, people, cities and communities.
+He teaches Night Photography and Smartphone Filmmaking at Center for Documentary Studies at Duke University.

-Goodtree is also the publisher of CaryCitizen.com.
+He is also the publisher of CaryCitizen.com.
 Established in 2009, CaryCitizen is one of the largest and most successful hyperlocal blogs in the United States.
 CaryCitizen reaches an audience of around 100,000 readers per month.

-Chester is active in community affairs and has served on Town of Cary’s Festivals Committee, Parks and Rec and currently serves on the Cultural Arts Committee as liaison to Koka Booth Amphitheater.
-She is also currently a Board Member of the Morrisville Chamber of Commerce and three-time honoree as Ambassador of the Year.
+Chester has served on Town of Cary’s Festivals Committee, Parks, Recreation & Cultural Resources, and currently serves on the Cultural Arts Committee as liaison to Koka Booth Amphitheater.
+She is also a Board Member of the Morrisville Chamber of Commerce and three-time honoree as Ambassador of the Year.

 Chester is a 2012 recipient of a Knight Foundation New Media Fellowship.